spectrocloud/librarium/docs/docs-content/audit-logs/monitor-with-datadog.md

 You can use [Datadog](https://www.datadoghq.com/), a monitoring and analytics tool, to visualize the audit logs of your host clusters.

-This guide will walk you through the process of configuring Palette to export audit logs from your host clusters to Datadog.
+This guide will help you through the process of configuring your clusters deployed with Palette to export audit logs to Datadog.

 ## Prerequisites